 Say goodbye to cold toes in the winter!
-Nothing feels as luxurious as stepping onto a warm radiant heated floor after a long bath or stepping inside from the cold.
+Nothing feels as luxurious as stepping onto warm heated flooring after a long bath or stepping inside from the cold.
 A heated floor is one of the best ways to create a spa-like bathroom, save on energy bills, and increase your home value.
 But how does a heated floor work?
 Why is it better than central air heating?

 Want to enjoy comfort and warmth in your home?
 Most home heating systems are highly visible.
 A bulky radiator takes up space in the room, or unsightly vents are loudly blowing air (and dust) into your house.
-Radiant floor heating provides the least intrusive heating option because it’s visually “hidden” under your flooring.
+Radiant electric floor heating provides the least intrusive heating option because it’s visually “hidden” under your flooring.

 Install electric floor heating in rooms where the flooring material is likely to be cold.
 It’s perfect in a bathroom, mudroom or a kitchen.
 Install electric flooring on a per room basis so that each room in your home has a thermostat.
 You won’t need to replace your entire heating system if you only have one place difficult to keep warm, or you’d like extra warmth for your feet.
 Choose to heat just one room.